TabithaChelagat/Market_Research_Analysis/README.md

 # INTRODUCTION

+The survey project seeks to analyze consumers' prioritization of companies aligned with their social values and their purchasing behaviors based on companies' stances on these issues.
+Additionally, the survey will explore varying concerns between genders regarding social issues and how education levels affect consumer opinions on whether companies have a responsibility to publicly address social issues.

 ### Objective

 To understand how respondents' demographics influences their behavior towards companies' involvement in social issues.

 ### Questions to answer: